 The College's Physical Plant Office is responsible for maintaining college facilities.
 Students are expected to keep their residence areas in good condition.
 Damages due to neglect or vandalism will cause a delay in allowing the Physical Plant staff to attend to routine maintenance requests.
-Any student who needs to request maintenance work and resides in a first-year residence area should contact his/her RD or RA.
+Any student who needs to request maintenance can also contact his/her RD or RA.
 Any student who needs to request maintenance work and resides in all other college housing facilities should e-mail the Physical Plant Office at maintenance@marist.edu.
-In an emergency, call them directly at 575-3000 ext.
+In an emergency, call them directly at 845-575-3000 ext.
 2255.
-During evenings and weekends contact Security at 575-3000 ext.
-2282.
+During evenings and weekends contact Security at 845-471-1822.